mmattb/MLHomework-Diffusion-with-priors/GUIDE.md

 # Installation & Usage Guide

-Complete guide for setting up, implementing, and running the hierarchical diffusion experiments.
+Complete guide for setting up and running the hierarchical diffusion experiments.

 ## 📦 Installation